YellowCat98/Py2GD/README.md

-# Py2GD
+# Discontinued!

-- An awesome mod! (will update later for doc)
+- This mod will be fully rewritten and rebranded under a different name.